Nvidia DGX: DGX Spark

-In March 2025, Nvidia also announced the DGX Spark (previously DIGITS), a "desktop AI Supercomputer" based on Blackwell.
+In March 2025, Nvidia also announced the DGX Spark (previously DIGITS), a "desktop AI Supercomputer" based on Blackwell Grace CPU consists of ARM cores and a built-in iGPU called Nvidia GB10 Superchip.
 These machines are targeted at AI researchers and programmers and have 128 GB of integrated RAM, making it possible to train or fine-tune fairly large models ("up to 200 billion parameters" with quantization).
 Several partner manufacturers also offer versions of the DGX Spark.
-It is expected to be available in summer 2025.